Braxton Davidson

-Braxton Cain Thomas Davidson (born June 18, 1996) is an American professional baseball outfielder who is currently a free agent.
+Braxton Cain Thomas Davidson (born June 18, 1996) is an American professional baseball outfielder for the High Point Rockers of the Atlantic League of Professional Baseball.
+He was drafted by the Atlanta Braves in the first round of the 2014 Major League Baseball draft.

 Career

 Atlanta Braves

 Davidson attended T. C. Roberson High School in Asheville, North Carolina.
 He was drafted by the Atlanta Braves in the first round of the 2014 Major League Baseball draft.
 He signed with Atlanta, forgoing his commitment to play college baseball at the University of North Carolina.

-Davidson spent his first professional season with both the GCL Braves and the Danville Braves, batting a combined .224 with 11 RBIs in fifty games between the two teams.
-He spent the 2015 season with the Rome Braves where he hit .242 with ten home runs and 45 RBIs, in 124 games.
+Davidson spent his first professional season with both the rookie-level Gulf Coast League Braves and the Danville Braves, batting a combined .224 with 11 RBI in fifty games between the two affiliates.
+He spent the 2015 season with the Rome Braves where he hit .242 with ten home runs and 45 RBI, in 124 games.
 After spending time in major league spring training, Davidson was assigned to the Carolina Mudcats to start 2016.
-He spent the whole 2016 season with the Mudcats where he posted a .224 batting average with ten home runs and 63 RBIs in 128 games.
-Davidson spent 2017 with the Florida Fire Frogs where he batted .213 with seven home runs and 36 RBIs in 111 games, and he returned to the Fire Frogs in 2018, slashing .171/.281/.365 with twenty home runs and 64 RBIs in 121 games.
+He spent the whole 2016 season with the Mudcats where he posted a .224 batting average with ten home runs and 63 RBI in 128 games.
+Davidson spent 2017 with the Florida Fire Frogs where he batted .213 with seven home runs and 36 RBI in 111 games, and he returned to the Fire Frogs in 2018, slashing .171/.281/.365 with twenty home runs and 64 RBI in 121 games.
 After the 2018 season, he was assigned to the Peoria Javelinas of the Arizona Fall League.

 Davidson missed all of 2019 due to injury.
-He was released from the Braves organization on May 28, 2020.
+He did not play in a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Davidson was released from the Braves organization on May 28, 2020.